0708andreas/blog/_posts/2024-09-13-ImageBind-image-search.md

 I ran into a problem when searching for images of a particular kind of stone age antler artifact.
 The danish national museum has a search function to find pictures of all their artifacts, but you're searching in the metadata that human annotators have written.
 This metadata is often relatively sparse, for many reasons.
-But most images where simply labeled as "anter hammer" or similar, making it very difficult to search for artifacts with specific features.
+But most images where simply labeled as "antler hammer" or similar, making it very difficult to search for artifacts with specific features.
 When I read about ImageBind it struck me, that the embedding of an image probably contains more information than that, which we can search for using text.